 Communication of Outcomes

-- If inter-jurisdictional consideration is granted, you will be emailed to confirm this and to request that you submit your application ahead of the deadline.
-Post submission, your application will be reviewed in the usual way alongside all other candidates for the constituency that you have chosen.
+- If Inter-Jurisdictional Consideration is granted, you will be emailed to confirm which constituency it would be most appropriate for you to apply to.
+In the event that this is a different constituency to the one you have chosen, you will need to update your application accordingly.
+You can then complete the rest of your application and submit ahead of the deadline.
+Post submission, your application will be reviewed alongside all other candidates for the constituency that you have applied via.

-- For applicants who are not granted inter-jurisdictional consideration, you will also receive an email indicating that your request was not successful and to suggest that you revisit the other Rhodes Scholarships (including the Global Rhodes Scholarships), which may be more appropriate.
+- For applicants who are not granted Inter-Jurisdictional Consideration, you will also receive an email indicating that your request was not successful and information directing you to any other appropriate options.